A Survey of Model Compression and Acceleration for Deep Neural Networks: Low-rank Approximation and Sparsity

-Convolution operations contribute the bulk of most computations in deep CNNs, thus reducing the convolution layer would improve the compression rate as well as the overall speedup.
-For the convolution kernels, it can be viewed as a 4D tensor.
-Ideas based on tensor decomposition is derived by the intuition that there is a significant amount of redundancy in the 4D tensor, which is a particularly promising way to remove the redundancy.
-Regarding the fully-connected layer, it can be view as a 2D matrix and the low-rankness can also help.
+Convolution operations contribute the bulk of most computations in deep DNNs, thus reducing the convolution layer would improve the compression rate as well as the overall speedup.
+The convolution kernels can be viewed as a 3D tensor.
+Ideas based on tensor decomposition is derived by the intuition that there is a structure spacity in the 3D tensor.
+Regarding the fully-connected layer, it can be view as a 2D matrix (or 3D tensor) and the low-rankness can also help.

 It has been a long time for using low-rank filters to accelerate convolution, for example, high dimensional DCT (discrete cosine transform) and wavelet systems using tensor products to be constructed from 1D DCT transform and 1D wavelets respectively.
-Learning separable 1D filters was introduced by Rigamonti \textit{et al.} \cite{DBLP:conf/cvpr/RigamontiSLF13}, following the dictionary learning idea.
-Regarding some simple DNN models, a few low-rank approximation and clustering schemes for the convolutional kernels were proposed in \cite{NIPS2014_5544}.
+Learning separable 1D filters was introduced by Rigamonti \textit{et al.} \cite{DBLP:conf/cvpr/RigamontiSLF13} using a dictionary learning approach.
+For some simple DNN models, a few low-rank approximation and clustering schemes for the convolutional kernels were proposed in \cite{NIPS2014_5544}.
 They achieved 2$\times$ speedup for a single convolutional layer with 1\% drop in classification accuracy.
-The work in \cite{BMVC_2014} proposed using different tensor decomposition schemes, reporting a 4.5$\times$ speedup with 1\% drop in accuracy in text recognition.
+The work in \cite{BMVC_2014} proposed to use different tensor decomposition schemes, reporting a 4.5$\times$ speedup with 1\% drop in accuracy in text recognition.